Success Story: Meet Lindsay

-I cook at least one of the recipes on the Fat Loss Foodies blog per week, as the ladies take a very REAL approach to cooking and eating: uncomplicated, economically-sound, time-savvy, delicious, and hey, even kid-friendly!
+I cook at least one of the recipes on the Fat Loss Foodies blog per week, as the ladies take a very REAL approach to cooking and eating: uncomplicated, economically-sound, time-savvy, delicious, and hey, even kid- and husband-friendly!

 I now make my decisions based on their holistic health benefits, not whether or not they’ll make me “lose or gain weight.”